WauHundeland/HydraOS/README.md

 pio run -t upload
 ```
 This will compile the code and upload it to the M5Cardputer.
+## Roadmap
+The following features are planned for future versions of HydraOS:
+1. [ ] Standalone usable components
+2. [ ] More bundled apps
+3. [ ] Launching of third-party apps
+4. [ ] App store
 ## Contributing
 If you would like to contribute to HydraOS, please feel free to fork the repository and submit a pull request.
+You can also submit issues if you find any bugs or have any feature requests.
 We are always looking for ways to improve the system and would love to hear your ideas.
+If you have developed an app
+for HydraOS, please let us know and we will consider bundling it with the system.

 ## License
 HydraOS is licensed under the MIT License.
 Please see the LICENSE file for more information.